Agile Methodology in Testing: Principles, Best Practices & Real-World Examples (2025)

 Also Read: Agile Methodology in Testing: Models, Benefits & Examples

 Knowing the different concepts involved in Agile software testing and the different tools used is just the first step.
-You should also be familiar with its methodologies and models.
+To truly excel, you should also be familiar with its methodologies and models.
+Take time to explore how each model fits your project’s needs, and experiment with combining methods to find what works best for your team.

 Agile testing is designed to adapt seamlessly to different methodologies and development models.
 Each of them facilitate distinct workflows that cater to different project needs, ensuring Agile testing is adaptable across industries.